CodingAbdullah/ethereum-hooks/README.md

 ## React Client Hooks

 The hooks cover several areas of the Ethereum blockchain and can be used for Layer Two chains as well.
+You will need to specify the <b>server port number</b> in order to access it for local development API calls.
 A list of what chains are supported is provided below in the <code>Types</code> section.

 The following table highlights the 30 different client hooks: